Vitamin C: Health effects

-Vitamin C has a definitive role in treating scurvy, which is a disease caused by vitamin C deficiency.
+Vitamin C has a definitive role in preventing and treating scurvy, which is a disease caused by vitamin C deficiency.
 Beyond that, a role for vitamin C as prevention or treatment for various diseases is disputed, with reviews often reporting conflicting results.
 No effect of vitamin C supplementation reported for overall mortality.
 It is on the World Health Organization's List of Essential Medicines and on the World Health Organization's Model Forumulary.
 In 2023, it was the 226th most commonly prescribed medication in the United States, with more than 1 million prescriptions.

 Scurvy

 Scurvy is a disease resulting from a deficiency of vitamin C. Without this vitamin, collagen made by the body is too unstable to perform its function and several other enzymes in the body do not operate correctly.
 Early symptoms are malaise and lethargy, progressing to shortness of breath, bone pain and susceptibility to bruising.
 As the disease progressed, it is characterized by spots on and bleeding under the skin and bleeding gums.
 The skin lesions are most abundant on the thighs and legs.
 A person with the ailment looks pale, feels depressed, and is partially immobilized.
 In advanced scurvy there is fever, old wounds may become open and suppurating, loss of teeth, convulsions and, eventually, death.
 Until quite late in the disease the damage is reversible, as healthy collagen replaces the defective collagen with vitamin C repletion.

 Notable human dietary studies of experimentally induced scurvy were conducted on conscientious objectors during World War II in Britain and on Iowa state prisoners in the late 1960s to the 1980s.
 Men in the prison study developed the first signs of scurvy about four weeks after starting the vitamin C-free diet, whereas in the earlier British study, six to eight months were required, possibly due to the pre-loading of this group with a 70 mg/day supplement for six weeks before the scorbutic diet was fed.
 Men in both studies had blood levels of ascorbic acid too low to be accurately measured by the time they developed signs of scurvy.
 These studies both reported that all obvious symptoms of scurvy could be completely reversed by supplementation of only 10 mg a day.
 Treatment of scurvy can be with vitamin C-containing foods or dietary supplements or injection.